jinxingit/ai-development-specifications/README.md

 ## The Five Pillars

-This repository contains four comprehensive specifications that work together to create a complete AI-assisted development framework:
+This repository contains five comprehensive specifications that work together to create a complete AI-assisted development framework:

 ```
                     ┌─────────────────┐